alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ### customize scroll container

 Provide the ability to customize scroll container, which can be customized through the 'scrollContainer' attribute.
-Default value is '() => document.body'.
+Default scroll container is page.
 The select option container's display direction will be automatically calculated according to the scroll container.

 ```tsx